Captain Underpants: The First Epic Movie: Production

-DreamWorks' interest in the film rights to the Captain Underpants series dates back to when the first installment was published in 1997, but creator Dav Pilkey did not want to sell them.
-Early pitches for an adaptation included video games, animated and live-action films, an animated series, and a live-action series.
-To persuade him, DreamWorks gave Pilkey a tour around the studio with everyone wearing underpants over their trousers, which made him laugh.
-In October 2011, his representatives indicated Pilkey was ready, and DreamWorks Animation won the rights in an auction.
-In October 2013, Rob Letterman was announced as director and Nicholas Stoller as scriptwriter.
+DreamWorks Pictures, the studio's then-parent company and distribution partner, and DreamWorks Animation's first interest in the film rights to the Captain Underpants series dates back to when the first installment was published in 1997, but creator Dav Pilkey did not want to sell them.
+Early pitches for an adaptation included video games, animated and live-action films, and animated and live-action series.
+Pilkey expressed interest in having Chris Farley in the role.
+To persuade him, DreamWorks Pictures and DreamWorks Animation gave Pilkey a tour around the studio with everyone wearing underpants over their trousers, which made him laugh.
+On October 19, 2011, his representatives indicated Pilkey was ready, and DreamWorks Animation won the rights in an auction.
+On October 25, 2013, Rob Letterman was announced as director and Nicholas Stoller as scriptwriter.
 The two had previously worked together on the film Gulliver's Travels.
-In January 2014, the cast was announced.
-Ed Helms joined as Mr Krupp a.k.a.
-Captain Underpants, Kevin Hart as George Beard, Thomas Middleditch as Harold Hutchins, Nick Kroll as the "insidious villain" Professor Poopypants, and Jordan Peele as George and Harold's "nerdy nemesis" Melvin Sneedly.
+On January 21, 2014, the cast was announced: Ed Helms as Captain Underpants / Mr. Krupp, Kevin Hart as George Beard, Thomas Middleditch as Harold Hutchins, Nick Kroll as the "insidious villain" Professor Poopypants, and Jordan Peele as George and Harold's "nerdy nemesis" Melvin Sneedly.

-In 2014, DreamWorks Animation announced a January 2017 release date.
-Following DreamWorks Animation's reorganization in early 2015, the studio announced that the film would be produced outside of the studio's pipeline at a significantly lower cost.
-It was instead animated at Mikros Image in Montreal, Canada, and at Technicolor Animation Productions in France, and therefore looks identical to Pilkey's original drawing style, as well as differently than most of DWA's films.
+On June 12, 2014, DreamWorks Animation announced a 2017 release date.
+Following DreamWorks Animation's reorganization and the corporate shutdown of PDI/DreamWorks on January 22, 2015, due to the box-office underperformances of their following two different 2014 films, Mr. Peabody & Sherman and Penguins of Madagascar, the studio announced that the film would be produced outside of the studio's pipeline at a significantly lower cost.
+It was instead animated at Mikros Image in Montreal, Canada, and at Technicolor Animation Productions in France, and therefore looks identical to Pilkey's original drawing style, as well as differently than many of the DreamWorks Pictures and DreamWorks Animation films.
 A month later, Letterman left the project but came back as an executive producer, and David Soren, the director of Turbo, entered talks to direct the film.